-The UK snap election which was resolved as of this morning demonstrates another failure of democratizing a system of rule.
-Whether one is mad because their party didn’t do well or mad because they could find no party to represent them in the first place, it is better to simply come clean and admit that the entire ordeal is a failed experiment in theoretical politics.
-The gist of the results are a hung parliament, meaning of course no majority has been won by a party and so the next few days are likely to entail embattled speeches to the phony, placeholder, non-parties in Parliament (i.e. SNP) to win a majority by compromise.
-Because democracy is of course a Victorian parlor game by nature in which the best public speaker has an edge over all others regardless of policy propositions, little should be expected of it all.
-However the tendency to compromise in such a parliament is what brings me here now.
+The UK snap election which was resolved as of this morning (10th June) demonstrates another failure of democratizing a system of rule.
+Whether one is mad because his party didn’t do well or mad because he could find no party to represent him in the first place, it is better to simply come clean and admit that the entire ordeal is a failed experiment in politics.
+The gist of the results are a hung parliament, meaning no majority has been won by a single party and so the next few days are likely to entail passionate speeches to the fraudulent, placeholder, non-parties in the parliament (i.e. SNP) to win a majority by compromise.
+Because democracy is a mere Victorian parlor game by nature in which the best public speaker has a great edge over all others regardless of his policies (see: the advent of televised debates), little of meaning can be expected to result.
+However the tendency to compromise in such a parliament is of interest to us all.

-Just as any farmer is his own king and his home a castle, actual kings are scaled-up farmers presiding as sovereign over their property.
-The crops perform their tasks which are meaningless to the farmer besides their ends which benefit, under his benevolent guidance.
+Just as any farmer is his own king and his home a castle, monarchs are sorts of scaled-up farmers presiding as sovereign over their own properties.
+The crops behave in such a way that is meaningless to the farmer besides how it benefits his own ends, under his benevolent guidance.
 The farmer lives and dies by the health of his crop; he knows he is to one day pass his land onto an heir, and is thus motivated to preserve and protect it.
 This is the nature of farmers and farmers of men.
-The farmer does not let the crop lead him, nor is he forced to migrate with the wandering of his cattle wherever they wish to go.
+The farmer does not let the crop lead him; our civilization itself began when nomads domesticated wild crops and instructed them where to grow, rather than accepting the whims of nature.
 It is unnatural and nonsensical for the farmer to make concessions to his property.

-A ruler listens to his people in the same way the farmer identifies damage and disease and threat to his property, his laws are derived from what IS, not what his people FEEL.
-What happens next in the UK will openly defy all natural laws of rule, just as all failed experiments in democracy have, and my advice this time around to the disenchanted public is to stop looking for whoever you think might be ruining your theoretically perfectly tiered desert and take a step back with some humility to realize your constant mucking about in government affairs like you have some right to decide the law of the land has upended the whole damned table.
+A ruler listens to his people in the same way the farmer identifies damage and disease and threat to his property.
+His laws are derived from what IS, not what his people FEEL (indeed, legal positivism, the notion that the law is created, not given, has degraded our modern justice system).
+What happens next in the UK will openly defy all laws of nature, just as all failed experiments in democracy have, and my advice this time around to the disenchanted public is to stop looking for what group or what politician is ruining your perfectly-tiered dessert, and take a step back with some humility to realize your insistence on holding elections and otherwise meddling in government affairs has upended the whole damned table.

 There’s nothing wrong with being a mere shaft of wheat or wandering sheep in the grand scheme of things; there’s nothing evil or unsatisfying about being the very sustenance of the realm.
-Just as feminism has encouraged women to abandon their natural roles as homemakers (much to the misery of those seduced by its fiery rhetoric), the politicians demand that you vote for him for his own sake and not yours must be understood for what it is: no place of yours.
 There is great honor in being a loyal wife; there is nobility in peasantry.
-Even in the case of Brexit, there was incredible public support for the British working class and concern for its future from the entirety of the Right (meanwhile the Left believes it is interchangeable with sub-humans from foreign nations, a disgraceful remark at least).
-Returning to the wandering sheep metaphor, those who believe in the empowerment of the people often lash out against those whom they consider “sheeple”, and believe that through education and conditioning, they may become enlightened.
-Of course this has never worked, because people are who they are: the massive center of the bell curve will not shift even a fraction of a standard deviation in a single generation, they will never “wake up”.
-So instead of attempting to empower the lower castes to such an extent that they be given power that is too easily abused (voting rights), and thus forcing the highest caste to make unnatural concessions to them, let things be and form organic hierarchies that are natural and right.
+The Irish poet William Butler Yeats understood this central truth, and lived it: his own home was a cottage built at the base of an old Norman tower, the ideal fusion of the lord and the those lead.
+Returning to the metaphorical wandering sheep: those who believe in the empowerment of the people often lash out against those whom they consider “sheeple”, and believe that through education and conditioning, they may become enlightened.
+Of course this has never worked, because people are who they are: the bulging center of the bell curve will not shift even a fraction of a standard deviation in a single generation, they will never “wake up”.
+So instead of attempting to empower the lower classes to such an extent that they be given power that is too easily abused, and thus forcing the highest caste to make unnatural concessions to them, let things be and form organic hierarchies that are natural and right.